Arranging a marriage or civil partnership

 Step by step guide to organising a Civil Ceremony

-1. Choose a venue (Registry Office / Approved Place / One Off Place [requires application and approval from the Registrar General])
+- Choose a venue (Douglas Registry Office / Approved Place / One Off Place)

-3. Book a Notice Appointment with the Civil Registry
+- Book a Notice Appointment with the Civil Registry.
+The following activities will take place at the appointment:

 Booking your Ceremony at the Civil Registry Offices (and the associated fees)

-The following fees are to be paid at your Notice Appointment.
-They vary depending on the day and time of your ceremony:
+There are different fees depending on the day and time of your ceremony.

-Please note: The fee for Room Hire may vary at the Ramsey and Peel Registry Offices, please contact them directly for more information.
+*Please note: The fee for Room Hire above is for the Douglas Registry Ceremony Room.
+Please contact the Ramsey and Peel Registry Offices directly for confirmation of room hire costs there.

 Booking your Ceremony in an Approved Place (and the associated fees)